 Brought up in Cheshire, Mary obtained a degree in Modern Languages at the University of London and then spent three years working in Sydney, Australia with her husband Richard.
 She has three daughters and five grand-children, and has lived in Gnosall since 1974.
 She has a Certificate (HE) in Local Council Administration and an MSc in Local Economic Regeneration.
-Mary has been chairman of CPRE Staffordshire since 2018, having previously served for several years as vice-chairman.
+Mary was chairman of CPRE Staffordshire from 2015 to 2018, having previously served for several years as vice-chairman.
 She is also a parish councillor in Gnosall.

 Born and brought up in South London, Steve read Geography at Cambridge and took an MA in Environmental Planning at Nottingham University.
 He then worked on a project at the then Oxford Polytechnic comparing local planning practice in England and the Netherlands, before starting a career in local government.
 He held corporate management posts at South Yorkshire Metropolitan County Council, the London Borough of Croydon and Norfolk County Council, before joining Staffordshire County Council in 1991, where he held a number of positions in the Chief Executive’s Office, culminating as Head of External Relations.
 Since retiring in 2010, Steve has been keen to maintain his interests in rural matters and the voluntary sector.
 He was the Chairman of the former Community Council of Staffordshire, and am Chair of the Newcastle-under-Lyme Voluntary Sector Forum and a Trustee of Beaudesert Trust, an outdoor activity centre on Cannock Chase.

 Steve and his wife and have lived Gnosall for over 20 years.
 They have two grown-up children and three grandchildren.
 Steve is an Honorary Steward at Twickenham, and a Vice-President of Newport (Salop) Rugby Club.